martinjrobins/diffsol/book/src/primer/first_order_odes.md

 \\]

-When using ODE solver libraries like DiffSol, users are required to provide their ODEs in the form of a set of first order ODEs.
+Many ODE solver libraries, like DiffSol, require users to provide their ODEs in the form of a set of explicit first order ODEs.
 Given both the system of ODEs and the initial conditions, the solver can then integrate the equations forward in time to find the solution \\(\mathbf{y}(t)\\).
-This is the general process for solving ODEs, so it is important to know how to translate your problem into a set of first order ODEs, and thus to the general form of a first order ODE system shown above.
+This is the general process for solving ODEs, so it is important to know how to translate your problem into a set of first order ODEs, and thus to the general form of a explicit first order ODE system shown above.
 In the next two sections, we will look at two examples of first order ODE systems: population dynamics and infectious disease, and solve them using DiffSol.